 Spaulding Rehabilitation Hospital

 Susan Moore is the Director of Case Management at Spaulding Rehabilitation Hospital, where she specializes in Case Management, Palliative Care, CDIS, and Program Development.
+Susan serves on the VLS Event Committee.
 She resides in Boston with her partner, Jim, and their labradoodle, Jessie.

 Michael Petit, Development Committee Member